inaimathi/cl-notebook/README.md

 ### TODO
 ##### Thoughts
+- Do we want to provide a straight-up scratch REPL for each user?
 - Cells are now updated if their content is different on a notebook-load.
 This means that books that contain timestamp-related cells or similar will always be changed when they're opened.
 Is that what we really want?
 	- Unsure.
 On the one hand, we don't want a cell to be re-saved every time on the basis that it contains a call to `random`.
 On the other hand, we don't want to say such changes never require a re-eval.
 The _easy_ way out seems to be dropping the eval-on-load thing.
 Or, at the very least, deferring it to the first time a given book is viewed in the lifetime of a server instance.
+	- No, we don't want cells evaluated on notebook load.
+Let the user take care of it as they need to.
+Should probably add an `Eval Book` option to the main menu
 - Do we want to differentiate between "someone forked a book" and "someone started a new book"?
 Right now, there's no difference, but we may want to treat forks differently for multi-user purposes later on.

 ##### Bugs
+- Remove the stale tags now that we no longer save between evals

 ##### Features (not necessarily in priority order)
 ######## Back-end
 - Figure out what to do about packages (thinking about defining a `:cl-notebook-user` that binds everything you need for basics and uses that in the running thread)
 	- Maybe a separate cell type?
 It would contain just a package name change the package context of all cells coming after it (this would keep you from having to declare a new package in each cell, while allowing you to have a notebook span multiple packages)
 	- Each book has a package (and system) named after it?
 (Renaming just got really hard)
+		- Did it? `rename-package` exists, and would let us pull this off fairly easily.
+We don't even need to sanitize input; package names can be arbitrary strings.
+The biggest problem is that we'd probably want a readable name for our title and a typeable name for our actual package name.
+Separate `:init` cell still sounds like the best idea, frankly.
 	- This just bit again (failed to properly eval a `:cl-who` form because it wasn't being done in `:cl-notebook`).
 Right decision might be to default to `:cl-notebook`, but allow a system specification cell type that'd let users specify different info.
-	- Thinking one cell at the beginning of the notebook.
-Defaults to just `(in-package :cl-notebook-user)` (should be the assumed value if there isn't valid contents in the cell as well), but can be changed to include ASDF/package definition for the current notebook.
-Effectively locks a notebook to a single package, and may be easier to implement than notebook-name-is-package-name approach (especially with respect to re-naming)
+	- Thinking one `init` cell at the beginning of the notebook.
+Defaults to just `(in-package :cl-notebook-user)` (should be the assumed value if there isn't valid contents in the cell as well), but can be changed to include package definition for the current notebook.
+We can pull out package info automatically for ASD generation
 - Get `quicklisp` working properly with this.
 	- Let user configure where to check for a `quicklisp` folder (default to `~/quicklisp`)
 	- If `ql` package exists when loading, just use the defaults.